The ELSA Study

 Please contact the study team if you have any questions by clicking below.

-Parents and Carers (opens pop-up window containing video)
+Parents & Carers (opens pop-up window containing video)

-This animation provides a summary of the ELSA Study for parents and carers.
+This animation provides a summary of the ELSA Study for parents & carers.

 This animation provides a summary of the ELSA Study for children.